Categoricity for transfinite extensions of modules: Categoricity for projective modules and the AEC's of roots of Ext

 \section{Categoricity for projective modules and the AEC's of roots of Ext}

-For any ring $R$, the rank of any infinitely generated free module $F$ is an invariant of $F$.
-That is, two infinitely generated free modules are isomorphic, iff they have the same rank.
-Thus the class of all free modules is $\lambda$-categorical for each cardinal $\lambda \geq \card R + \aleph_0$.
+Recall that for any ring $R$, the \emph{rank} of a free module $F$ is a cardinal $\kappa$ such that $F \cong R^{(\kappa)}$.
+Clearly, if $F$ is not finitely generated, then the rank of $F$ is uniquely determined by $F$.
+It follows that the class of all free modules is $\lambda$-categorical for each cardinal $\lambda > \card R + \aleph_0$.

-For projective modules, we have the following characterization:
+For projective modules, we have the following characterization, answering partially Question 4.2 from \cite{M2}:

 \begin{proposition} Let $R$ be a ring and $S$ be a representative set of all countably generated projective modules.
 Let $\kappa = \card R + \aleph_0$ and $\nu = \kappa + \card S$.
 Then $\nu \leq 2^\kappa$, and the following conditions are equivalent: \begin{enumerate} \item[(1)] The class $\mathcal P _0$ is $\lambda$-categorical for all cardinals $\lambda > \nu$. \item[(2)] $\mathcal P _0$ is $\lambda$-categorical for some cardinal $\lambda \geq \kappa$. \item[(3)] The module $P^{(\omega)}$ is free, for each countably generated projective module $P$. \end{enumerate} \end{proposition} \begin{proof} Since $\card {R^{(\omega)}} = \kappa$, we have $\card S \leq 2^\kappa$, and hence also $\nu \leq 2^\kappa$.
 Clearly (1) implies (2).